Influenza Immunisation Program 2025

 The strains used in seasonal flu vaccines can change from year to year depending on which viruses are predicted to circulate in each upcoming season.

-In 2024, free flu vaccination is available for people who are at greater risk of disease and developing complications if they get the flu, including:
+In 2025, free flu vaccines are available for people who are at greater risk of developing complications from the flu, including:

-In 2023, children younger than 5 years of age had the second highest number of flu cases compared to other age groups.
+In 2024, children younger than 5 years of age had the second highest number of reported flu cases compared to other age groups.

 Babies and children younger than 5 years of age have a high risk of complications and being hospitalised from flu.
 This applies to all children in this age group, not just those with medical conditions.

-Children with flu may spread the virus to others for up to two weeks.
+Children with flu can spread the virus to others for up to two weeks.

 If it is the first time children less than 9 years of age are having a flu vaccine, they should have two doses at least four weeks apart.